1. Notices and Disclosure

 If you prefer not to receive cookies on our website, you can set your browser to warn you before accepting cookies and refuse the cookie when your browser alerts you to its presence.
 You can also refuse all cookies by turning them off in your browser.
 You do not need to have cookies turned on to use any area of IANS's website.

-Questions regarding the content, meaning, enforcement, compliance or concerns regarding this Privacy Statement should be directed to IANS’s Privacy Advocate via E-mail at Tricia Gorman or U.S. Mail/courier to:
+Questions regarding the content, meaning, enforcement, compliance or concerns regarding this Privacy Statement should be directed to IANS’s Privacy Advocate via e-mail at [WHO?] or U.S. Mail/courier to: